University of the Ozarks logo

 Is University of the Ozarks the right fit for me?

 Whether University of the Ozarks is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (60% admit rate), cost ($24,950/year out-of-state), campus culture in Clarksville, and available programs.
+Key factors to consider: admissions selectivity (60% admit rate), avg net price ($17,360/year after aid), campus culture in Clarksville, and available programs.
 Use CollegeCove's compare tool to weigh University of the Ozarks against similar schools side-by-side.

 Quick Facts